aiidateam/aiida-core/docs/source/howto/run_codes.rst

 Computer requirements
 ---------------------

-Compute resources that can be used by AiiDA to run calculation come in two types:

-1. The computer on which AiiDA itself is installed, i.e., the `localhost`
-2. Remote computers that can be accessed over SSH (possibly :ref:`via a proxy server<how-to:ssh:proxy>`)

-Regardless of the type, each computer must satisfy the following requirements:
+Each computer must satisfy the following requirements:

 * It runs a Unix-like operating system (Linux distros and MacOS should work fine)
 * It has ``bash`` installed